 Where To Sell Your 1956 Nickel?

 Common circulated 1956 nickels sell easily at local coin shops for face value or small premiums.
-Error varieties like the QDR FS-801 or DDO FS-102 benefit from professional grading before sale, as certification increases buyer confidence and prices.
+Error varieties like the QDR FS-801 or DDO FS-102 benefit significantly from professional grading before sale, as certification by PCGS or NGC (the two major grading services) increases buyer confidence and realized prices.

-Online platforms like eBay reach collectors worldwide, while auction houses suit rare specimens and high-grade examples.
-Local coin shows offer immediate payment and direct dealer connections.
+Online platforms like eBay reach collectors worldwide and work well for mid-range examples.
+Auction houses such as Heritage Auctions and Stack’s Bowers are better suited for rare specimens and high-grade certified examples.
+Local coin shows offer immediate payment and direct dealer connections with no shipping risk.

 Check out now: Best Places To Sell Coins Online (Pros & Cons)